dogbin/dogbin/about.md

-# Haste
+# dogbin - a fancy hastebin fork!
+Woof!

 Sharing code is a good thing, and it should be _really_ easy to do it.
 A lot of times, I want to show you something I'm seeing - and that's where we use pastebins.

-Haste is the prettiest, easiest to use pastebin ever made.
+dogbin is the prettiest, easiest to use pastebin ever made.
+Even prettier than the original hastebin, and mostly optimized for use by Android developers.

 ## Basic Usage